 · Assist in the day to day office administrative duties.

 · Ensure professionalism in services delivery and ethics while performing other duties as required.

 QUALIFICATIONS & EXPERIENCE:

-1. Higher Diploma or Bachelor’s degree in Counseling Psychology, Social work or an acceptable related field required.
+1. Higher Diploma or Bachelor’s degree in Counseling Psychology or an acceptable related field required.

 2. Experience with NGO or related environment is an added advantage.

 5. Good team player with excellent multi-cultural interpersonal skills able to exercise diplomacy, flexibility and assertiveness.

 6. Technology Awareness.
 Fully proficient computer skills and ability to use relevant software applications, in particular information databases, internet/intranet services, library sources etc